1b5d/llm-api/README.md

 - [llama.cpp](https://github.com/ggerganov/llama.cpp) for making it possible to run Llama models on CPU.
 - [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) for the python bindings lib for `llama.cpp`.
-- [GPTQ-for-LLaMa](https://github.com/qwopqwop200/GPTQ-for-LLaMa) for providing a GPTQ implementation for Llama based models.
+- [GPTQ-for-LLaMa](https://github.com/qwopqwop200/GPTQ-for-LLaMa) for providing a GPTQ quantization implementation for Llama based models.
+- [AutoAWQ](https://github.com/casper-hansen/AutoAWQ) for providing an implementation for AWQ quantization
 - Huggingface for the great ecosystem of tooling they provide.